Binitarianism

 Binitarianism is a Christian theology of two persons, personas, or aspects in one substance/Divinity (or God).
 Classically, binitarianism is understood as a form of monotheism—that is, that God is absolutely one being—and yet with binitarianism there is a "twoness" in God, which means one God family.
-The other common forms of monotheism are "unitarianism", a belief in one God with one person, and "trinitarianism", a belief in one God with three persons.
+(In contrast to ditheism/duotheism) The other common forms of monotheism are "unitarianism", a belief in one God with one person, and "trinitarianism", a belief in one God with three persons.
+Binitarianism differs from Trinitarianism only through its affirmation that the holy Spirit is the Spirit of God, the Father and the Son, rather than a distinct person apart from the Father and the Son.